 The thought that everything comes to an end when we die seems to be a prevalent belief worldwide.
 And it is of course very reassuring to think in that way.
-Why should it matter whether you were a good person or not, if it all comes to an end anyway?
-Why try to become a better person or worry about matters of conscience, moral dictates or loving one’s neighbour?
+Why should it matter whether you were a good person or not if it all comes to an end anyway?
+Why try to become a better person or worry about matters of conscience, moral dictates, or loving one’s neighbor?

 On the other hand, the person who is convinced that he will live beyond death will be much more aware of the responsibility that he bears both for himself and towards others within creation.
 He understands that his present life and the way he lives it is closely connected with his continued existence after passing over.
 Then he will have reason to fear the consequences of every single wrong and harmful deed he had committed.
 He is still likely to suffer the consequences even if he no longer lives on earth.

-In the end we can never escape the fact that we do continue to live after this one earth-life.
+In the end, we can never escape the fact that we do continue to live after this one earth-life.
 Death is only a transition to be made and is not an end in itself.
 It is therefore so important to pay attention to spiritual happenings and not to suppress all thoughts of death but to accept it as an integral part of life.
-This will allow us to live a good life, which is not only committed to love for one’s neighbour but also contributes to the further development of creation.
+This will allow us to live a good life, which is not only committed to loving for one’s neighbor but also contributes to the further development of creation.